paul/blog.theamazingrando.com/posts/2008/howto-exception-handling-in-merb.markdown

-Title: HOWTO: Exception Handling in Merb
+#HOWTO: Exception Handling in Merb

 Our app is very (JSON) web-service heavy, and so having helpful error messages in our web service documents is pretty important.
 Luckily, Merb makes this, like everything, a metric shitton easier than it is in rails.
 There are a couple poorly documented things I had to stumble through, so I thought I would write some up on how to do this.